amrvac/amrvac/doc/getting_started.md

 # The VAC problem

-Traditionally, the first test problem is the VAC advection located in `$AMRVAC_DIR/tests/rho/vac`.
+Traditionally, the first test problem is the VAC advection located in `amrvac/tests/rho/vac`.
 Two files are present in this folder:

 * `mod_usr.t`: the user code for this problem (defining e.g. initial conditions)
 * `amrvac.par`: a text file with settings

 # Compilation {#vac_compilation}

-In the VAC test folder, run the setup script with:
+In the vac test folder, run the setup script with:

-    $AMRVAC_DIR/setup.pl -d=2
+    setup.pl -d=2

-This will copy a makefile to the current folder, and set the problem dimension to two.
-To select different compiler settings (present in `$AMRVAC_DIR/arch/`) you could for example use:
+This will copy a makefile to the current folder, set the problem dimension to two, and use the default compiler settings, which is gfortran with openMPI.
+To select different compiler settings (present in `amrvac/arch/`) you could for example use:

-    $AMRVAC_DIR/setup.pl -d=2 -arch=intel
+    setup.pl -d=2 -arch=intel
-    $AMRVAC_DIR/setup.pl -d=2 -arch=debug
+    setup.pl -d=2 -arch=debug

 You can also edit the `makefile` directly.